 By Anthony W. Metzler

-Student Bio: Anthony is a 2L at Suffolk University Law School and a member of the Journal of High Technology Law.
+Student Bio: Anthony is currently a 2L at Suffolk University Law School and serves as a staff member on the Journal of High Technology Law.

 Disclaimer: The views expressed in this blog are the views of the author alone and do not represent the views of JHTL or Suffolk University Law School.